astral-sh/uv/docs/concepts/python-versions.md

 - Managed Python installations in the `UV_PYTHON_INSTALL_DIR`.
 - A Python interpreter on the `PATH` as `python`, `python3`, or `python3.x` on macOS and Linux, or `python.exe` on Windows.
-- On Windows, the Python interpreter returned by `py --list-paths` that matches the requested version.
+- On Windows, the Python interpreters in the Windows registry and Microsoft Store Python interpreters (see `py --list-paths`) that match the requested version.

 In some cases, uv allows using a Python version from a virtual environment.
 In this case, the virtual environment's interpreter will be checked for compatibility with the request before